JPatryk13/web-dev-site-2021/README.md

 - [ ] Back-end (Models, Views, Templates)
   - [x] Create models for table Project and Link and register it in admin.py
   - [x] Set LANGUAGE_CODE to en-gb and TIME_ZONE to Europe/London in settings.py
-  - [ ] Create urls.py in website directory and hook up url mapper so that it still works
+  - [x] Create urls.py in website directory and hook up url mapper so that it still works
-  - [ ] Define and create URL structure
+  - [x] Define and create URL structure
-  - [ ] Use decorators (class orientation) to register models in admin.py
+  - [x] Use decorators (class orientation) to register models in admin.py
-  - [ ] Create base views (functions) - redirecting
+  - [ ] Create base views (functions/classes) - redirecting
   - [ ] Create templates for each page (inc. navbar and footbar partials, base and image upload templates)
     - [ ] File structure
     - [ ] HTML boiler template